RohitSVNIT/Alert-Me/README.md

 # Alert-Me
-An Android App to Alert People in case of disastor
+An Android App to Alert Public when we face any disastor